raven749/raven749.github.io/README.md

 A navigation bar was created at the top, social media icons below this to the right and the columns/ tables below and a footer at the bottom.

-The Website was hosted and tested in Cloud9, creating all the required HTML pages, CSS page and storing required Images and sound files.

-The code was run on Google Chrome and fully tested.
-It was also tested on Internet Explorer.

-The Final Version of the code was deployed to GiTHB

-I have enclosed a seperate **Final Project – Raven Website.doc** Word Document which documents the design of the website